thindil/nimalyzer/README.md

 ### Usage

 1. To use Nimalyzer with your project, first you have to create a configuration file for it.
-At this moment, the whole documentation is in the configuration file used by the project itself (*config/nimalyzer.cfg*).
-In your configuration file you have to set at least one source file to check and at least one rule to use.
+For the configuration file syntax, and the list of available rules, please refer to the project's documentation, available as reStructuredText in [doc](doc) directory.
+In your configuration file you will have to set at least one source file to check and at least one rule to use.

 2. Run Nimanalyzer with path to your configuration file as the argument.
 For example:
    `nimalyzer config/nimalyzer.cfg` and just read its output. ;)